-RTF Networks is dedicated to reducing the risk our customers face to the best extent possible.
-Whilst we appreciate that no telecommunications system will be completely immune to the danger, our advice regarding security can alleviate the risk significantly.
+RTF Networks is dedicated to reducing the risks our customers face daily.
+Whilst we appreciate no telecoms system will be completely immune, our advice regarding security can alleviate the risk significantly.

 The main points to consider are listed below.

-It is vital that employees have all the necessary training to optimise the efficiency of the system.
-Cases of Toll Fraud are extensively linked with the stealing of authorisation codes and passwords.
+It is vital that employees have all the necessary training to optimise the efficiency of the call system.
+Cases of Toll Fraud are extensively linked with the theft of authorisation codes and passwords.